-The scholar is entitled to receive the full amount of the stipend to support their time in the program: \$30,000 per year, per scholar.
-Home Institutions may include an administrative fee of \$1,000 per year, \$4,000 in total to the grant amount to cover the administrative costs of managing the award.
+Home institutions may include an administrative fee of \$1,000 per year, \$4,000 in total, in the grant amount to cover the administrative costs of managing the award.
 The Foundation will not support any other indirect/overhead charges as part of the award budget.
+No administrative costs or fees may be taken from the stipend portion of the award.

-RWJF policy won't allow you to use grant funds to support clinical trials of unapproved drugs or devices, to construct or renovate facilities, for lobbying, or for political activities.
+RWJF policy does not allow the use of grant funds to support clinical trials of unapproved drugs or devices, to construct or renovate facilities, for lobbying, or for political activities.